This classic mushroom risotto is part of traditional Italian foods. It’s full of umami and can’t be missed from your menu.

 It is one of these dishes that you usually don’t learn at home, unless you are Italian, but once you learn how to make it, you will make it regularly.
 Although risotto is not the easiest dish to prepare, we will guide you step by step to make this a successful delicious recipe.

 For this classic risotto we start with a delicious homemade mushroom ragout (link) and vegetable stock for full flavours.
 You can of course also buy readymade stock and you can even substitute the vegetable stock for pure mushroom stock to intensify flavours in this dish.

 Making this dish doesn’t involve difficult techniques, but it requires patience and careful stirring of warm stock into uncooked rice for 30 minutes until the rice has slowly absorbed the liquid.
 The warm stock will prevent the temperature dropping each time you add some.

-Choose quality ingredients over cheaper alternatives to get best results such as Arborio rice, which is extra starchy, and quality Parmesan cheese.
+Choose quality ingredients over cheaper alternatives to get best results such as Italian risotto rice, better known as Arborio rice, which is extra starchy, and quality Parmesan cheese.
 The released starch from the rice makes the creamy texture without adding extra cream or thickening agents.

 Once you master this dish, it is the perfect side dish to any protein or it can be served as a meal in itself.
 The possible variations of risotto are endless.

 - 200 gr risotto rice Arborio, Carnaroli or Vialone Nano